All Episodes

 No, Barack Obama is the problem.

-The modern day Democrat Party is the problem.
+The modern-day Democrat Party is the problem.

 The pop culture media is the problem.

-The they want to try to blame all of this on fellow Republicans.
+But no, they want to try to blame all of this on fellow Republicans.

-When you think about it that way.
+Mind-boggling when you think about it that way.

-Obamacare is imploding, but thanks to the government shutdown, Everybody's talking about the implosion of the Republicans.
+Anyway, back to Mark Thiessen's piece, Obamacare is imploding, but thanks to the government shutdown, everybody's talking about the implosion of the Republicans.

 Please.

-The difference is Amazon seldom crashes, and on Amazon, people actually buy something.
+And on Amazon, people actually buy something.

 Or pick your favorite retail website.

-They handle many more than Obama, the Obamacare site did.
+They handle many more than Obama.

 It appears that virtually no one is buying Obamacare.

-While administration officials brag about how many visitors the site's getting, they don't, and they refuse to say how many people are actually signing up.
+While administration officials brag about how many visitors the site's getting, they don't and they refuse to say how many people are actually signing up.

 She said, fully enrolled?